saiteja93/certified-aws-developer-associate-notes/1-aws-fundamentals/ebs.md

 - 4Gb - 16TB size range
 - IOPs is provisioned.
 PIOPs.
 MIN 100 - MAX 64000 (for specific, Nitro instances ) - else MAX 32000 (for other instances)
 - Maximum ratio of PIOPs to requested volume size is 50:1
+- Can set IOPS independent of the size

 3. ST1 - Throughput Optimized HDD